TWICKENHAM ROWING CLUB BYLAWS

 -

 Blades: Privately owned sculling blades must be stored in the racks allocated for that purpose.
-The Exec committee reserves the right to apply a charge for storing privately owned blades.
-Permission is required to use Club sculling blades, and a charge may apply.
+The Executive committee reserves the right to apply a charge for storing privately owned blades.
+Permission is required to use Club sculling blades and a charge may apply.

 -